hdevilbiss/freeCodeCampJS/Functional Programming/README.md

 ### Slice vs. Splice

-Slice **does not** mutate the original array, returning a copy.
+✔️ **Slice** **does not** mutate the original array, returning a copy.

-Splice **does** mutate the original array.
+❗ **Splice** **does** mutate the original array.

 ### Concatenation

-Concatenation **does not** mutate any arrays, returning a new array.
+✔️ **Concatenation** **does not** mutate any arrays, returning a new array.

 ### Pop, push, unshift, shift

-Pop, push, unshift, and shift all **do mutate** arrays.
+❗ **Pop, push, unshift, and shift** all **do mutate** arrays.

 ### Reduce

 The `reduce` method is similar to `filter`, `map`, and `forEach`.

 The `reduce` method iterates over each value in an array, applies a callback function, and returns 1 value.

+The `reduce` method itself takes 2 parameters:

+1. The callback function
+2. Initial value for the accumulator; *if not set*, then ...
+    > ... the first iteration is skipped and the second iteration gets passed the first element of the array as the accumulator

-The callback function given to `reduce` may accept 4 arguments:
+The callback function given 🎁 to the `reduce` method may accept 4 arguments:

 1. Accumulator: the return value from the previous iteration
 2. Current element being processed
 3. Index of the current element being processed
 4. The original array on which `reduce` was called.

-The `reduce` method itself takes 2 parameters:

-1. The callback function
-2. Initial value for the accumulator; *if not set*, then ...

-> ... the first iteration is skipped and the second iteration gets passed the first element of the array as the accumulator

-Let's just try to see it in action.
+Hint hint: You can use destructuring on the parameters of the callback function to make your `reduce` method itself a functional program.

+#### Note about using destructuring cleverly

+In the `watchList` exercise to get the average rating of all Christopher Nolan films, it was my first instinct to use a separate counter variable inside my function, but outside of the reduce method.
+However, [using an object as the accumulator](https://github.com/hdevilbiss/freeCodeCampJS/blob/master/Functional%20Programming/use-the-reduce-method-to-analyze-data.md#solution-3) means that you can accumulate more than one item in your `reduce` method.